 The purpose of the patent system is to promote the progress of science.

-Here is how the patent system promotes the advancement of science.
+How does the patent system promote the advancement of science?

-The patent system is similar to a contract.
+The patent system is similar to a quid pro quo.
+The inventor discloses the invention to the public.
+Inventors must teach others how to make and use the invention.
+In exchange, the government grants a time-limited monopoly.
 The federal government grants inventors the right to exclude competitors from competing against them for a limited period.
-In exchange, inventors must teach others how to make and use the invention.
 After the patent expires, the public can use the invention.

 By doing so, the body of public knowledge grows over time.
 Otherwise, the fear is that instead of publicly disclosing the invention, inventors would withhold their inventions and keep them secret for as long as possible.
 The patent system encourages inventors to make their inventions known sooner than later.